pmndrs/use-cannon/readme.md

 Live demo: https://codesandbox.io/s/r3f-cannon-instanced-physics-g1s88

 Experimental web-worker based React hooks for cannon (using [cannon-es](https://github.com/drcmda/cannon-es)).
-Right now it only supports planes and boxes, and the public api can only set positions.
-If you need more, please submit your PR.
+Right now it only supports planes and boxes, for individual objects or instanced objects.
+The public api can only set positions for now.
+If you need more, please submit your PRs.

 ```jsx
 import * as THREE from 'three'